-The study analyzes and evaluates how the Program ISA ² helps to identify and address key trends affecting the digitization of public administration in Europa, as well as the strategies and processes to meet the challenges more common facing countries of the HAT.
+The study analyses and evaluates how ISA ² programme helps to identify and address the key trends affecting the digitization of public administration in europe, as well as the strategies and processes to address the most common challenges facing the eu countries.

-The study was carried out annually to perform a control on the health of the process of modernization of public administration in Europa.
-Forms part of the The observatory National interoperability framework .
+The study was carried out annually for an overall control over the health of the process of modernization of public administration in Europe is part of.
+Observatory of the National government interoperability framework .

-To provide a complete picture on the state of the digital government development in the HAT, the report proposes a process of analysis of three strands; focusing on providing a qualitative analysis of three sets of documents for each member state of the HAT:
+To provide a complete picture on the status of the development of digital government in the eu, the report proposes a review process; three-pronged focus on providing a qualitative analysis of three sets of documents for each Eu member state:

-- national reform programmes (PNR) designed by the member states of the HAT to address its CSR; and lately.
+- the national reform programmes (PNR) designed by the eu member states to address their CSR; and lately.

-- The Operational Programmes (OP) member states ’ national analyzed how countries of the HAT plan to use the funds of the HAT to promote the development of digital government and, specifically, how to address individually thematic goals 2 (improve access, use and use of the TIC quality) and 11 (improving the efficiency of public administration) of structural funds and investment Europeans.
+- The Operational Programmes (OP) nationals of member states discussed how the eu countries are planning to use eu funds to promote the development of digital government and, specifically, how to deal with individual Thematic Goals 2 (improving access, use and use of ict quality) and 11 (improving the efficiency of public administration) of the structural funds and investment In europe.

-After the initial qualitative analysis, the study elaborates a vision country by country of the main developments digital government in each member state of the HAT.
-This helps to provide an overview of recent developments in the digital government within the HAT in a later section that captures the main trends in this area, such as the development of digital skills, the implementation of measures of eJusticia or electronic contracting.
+After the initial qualitative analysis, the firm creates a vision country by country of the main developments in digital government in each Eu member state.
+This helps to provide a broad vision of the latest developments in the digital government within the eu at a later section which captures the main trends in this area, such as the development of digital skills, the implementation of measures of eJusticia or electronic contracting.

-In addition to this analysis, the study also provides a snapshot of the socio-economic situation of member states together with an assessment of how you can be affected by implementing measures of digital government in key sectors such as health care and education.
+In addition to this analysis, the study also provides a snapshot of the socio-economic situation of member states together with an assessment of how it can be affected by the implementation of measures of digital government in key sectors such as care and education.